-If the blood level is below the therapeutic range, it is likely that the affected person is not receiving adequate medication.
+If the blood level is below the therapeutic range, it is likely that you are not receiving adequate medication.
 If levels are above the therapeutic range and if there are significant side effects present at the current dose, then it is likely that the dose is too high.
-However, patients should not decrease or stop taking their medication without consulting with their health care provider as it can worsen their bipolar symptoms.
-Dosage determinations and adjustments must be evaluated on a case-by-case basis.
+In these cases, your healthcare practitioner may adjust the lithium dose.
+However, you should not decrease or stop taking your medication without consulting with your healthcare practitioner as it can worsen your bipolar symptoms.
+Dose determinations and adjustments must be evaluated on a case-by-case basis.

 A variety of prescribed drugs, over-the-counter medications, and supplements can increase, decrease, or interfere with the concentrations of lithium in the blood.
 For more information, see MedlinePlus Drug Information: Lithium.